This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 There are different kinds of salt out there.
 Some recipes will have the type of salt specified, where some don’t.
 So it can be tricky, especially because they are not all the same.
 But here is a quick breakdown of the different types of salts you may encounter in baking.

-- Table Salt – This salt is the one I use pretty much 100% of the time.
-This is also known as iodized table salt.
+- Table Salt – This is also known as iodized table salt.
 This salt is made by sending water into salt mines.
 Then the water is evaporated and the salt crystals are left behind.
 Iodine was added in the 1920’s to help prevent an iodine deficiency.
 Most grocery store table salts contain iodine.
-Although my baking goals for 2020 is to begin using healthier ingredients so it may be time to switch over to an additive free salt.
-Like the following one…

-- Sea Salt – This salt comes from evaporated sea water.
+- Sea Salt – I know use fine sea salt in all my baking.
+I prefer the true salt taste and it dissolves into baked good recipes much better than kosher salt.
+This salt comes from evaporated sea water.
 There are different varieties of sea salt that you might see on the shelves – Himalayan pink, Celtic, and my favorite Fleur De Sel (more on this below).
 This is finer in granule size than kosher salt, so you can use sea salt in most recipes that call for table salt.
 This fine salt will still dissolve in baking and sift quite well.

 - Fleur De Sel – This fancy French sea salt, translated as “flower of salt” is a salt I reserve for sprinkling on at the end of a dessert.
 Maybe on top of a chocolate chip cookie or in salted caramel saucesalted caramel sauce.
 It’s more expensive than the other salts so I use it sparingly.
 I bought mine at Dean and Deluca in DC on vacation years ago but you can also buy it on Amazon.